Course Introduction

 Delete Account

 Accounts can be deleted as long as they do not have items assigned.
 If you try to delete an account that has items assigned, you will be prompted to reassign these items to a new user or group.
-It’s not possible to delete a user until this inheritance process is completed.
+It is not possible to delete a user until this reassignment process is completed.
 Once this is done, the user will be deleted.
+The default admin account cannot be deleted.

 Change password

 If you have a local account, you can change your password from User Settings (top-right corner, user profile).
-If you are an admin, you can also change passwords for other local users under: Settings / Organization & Access / Users
+If you are an admin, you can also change passwords for other local users under: Settings / Organization & Access / Users.

 API Settings